THE KHALDEAN: What led you to become involved with astrology?

 Additionally, we take a process-oriented view of cycles.
 Humanistic astrology is a cyclic astrology, and it restores cyclicity to astrology.
 We have quite a number of techniques at our disposal, and many of them are of "ancient" origin.
 In fact, humanistic astrology, and the Sabian astrology presented by Marc Jones, probably carries a greater wealth of "ancient" techniques than any other modern astrology.
 Yet we don't use a particular technique just because it is old or new, or popular or in vogue.
 We place a lot of value on consistency and any technique used must make sense according to the fundamental principles of our holistic and cyclic foundation.
 Old techniques used are first thoroughly re-examined and given new meaning in the light of our approach.
 But we like to focus on essentials.
 If we need to look deeper into a particular area, we can do so while still sticking to essentials with the aid of planetary pairs and their parts (of which we have 1,080), cyclic midpoints and other cyclic factors.

-We also realize any astrological information may be interpreted on a number of levels of meaning.
+levels of meaning.
 Because we are concerned with individual persons, their self-revelation, self-actualization and eventual self-transformation, we give precedence, so to speak, to the cross of the horizon-meridian (and the twelve houses) over the circle of the zodiac.
 We do so because the latter is the most individualizing factor of the birth-chart, while the zodiac refers to twelve basic types of collective or generic human energy.
 This being so, a strictly humanistic and "person-centered" astrology requires a chart graphic in which the horizon and meridian are depicted as perpendicular axes, as well as a "space-oriented" system of house division, such as the Campanus or the Porphyry.
-I suppose everything I've just said will elicit questions, but we have merely scratched the surface here and haven't really made an attempt to examine the hows and whys behind the outlined procedures.

 I had better not, but it might help give a better understanding of where I am coming from if I add this: I am from a very unusual background.
 My maternal grandparents were involved in theosophical activities, and my Welsh maternal grandmother was a herbalist and such — a Welsh witch.
 I was introduced into this sort of thinking at the age of four, when my mother introduced me into telepathy and started grooming me as a narcissistic projection.
 There were other very powerful and unusual existential and psychological factors, which I won't go into here, originating during childhood, and in my family, which moved me along a life-course leading to an involvement with early days of the psychedelic movement.
 I was placed next to key people in the movement while still a teen-ager, which opened the way to even more unusual experiences and opportunities.
 By age eighteen I was living on my own in the Village — New York's Greenwich Village.
 I had a magical touch of sorts; remarkable things and coincidences often occurred in my presence.
 People liked having me around and I moved in artistic and musical circles.
 What I encounter in these circles, as well as my relationships with the more significant women in my life, probably "influenced" and reinforced my particular outlook and approach to life, as well as contributing to my metaphysical views.
 I was one of those people who seemed to always be able to get backstage or into the backroom of the clubs and venues.
 So, over the past two or three generations I have met a lot of people, in many different fields, before they became successful, notable or famous or Icons . . .
 Indeed, I have known the Icons of my generation.
 All of these experiences instilled in me a highly developed sense of self-reliance and destiny, and contributed to a certain approach to life which is probably embodied in me more than in anyone else in the astrological community.

 Astrologers today seem to be afflicted with the "I can't get no respect" syndrome.
 They want to be accepted by the mainstream culture and academia.
 They are desperate to put a "PhD." after their name and "Dr." before it — and some will even fake it.
-In short, they are struggling to gain the acceptance and validation of mainstream culture — as it is.
-They are wannabees seeking authority, power and control, and there's not much true creatively there.
-Their struggle is not my struggle.
-I am working to transform the world, in that sense I am a social-spiritual revolutionary.
+In short, they are struggling to gain the acceptance and validation of mainstream culture —

 So, is it true you are one of the first young people to experiment with LSD-25?
 That you were a "proto-hippie".

 I was one of the original NYC Acid Freaks, if you know what that means.
 We Freaks played a large role in bringing metaphysics, astrology, Asian philosophy, and all that into popular awareness during the 1960s, though I didn't care much for the way things were being promoted by Leary and some others had to say back then, nor did I think much of what passed for "metaphysics" back then.
 There was a lot of glib, "cosmic" talk about astrology and metaphysics — anything "cosmic" was popular.
-Tarot and I Ching were much more popular in the early days of the counterculture than astrology, probably because natal astrology required deeper study, extensive calculations and costly reference books . . . we didn't have computer services back then.
-The whole scene would have been more intelligent if Aldous Huxley had lived a few years longer; his passing, on the same day that JFK was assassinated, allowed Leary to assume the leadership role, which in my view caused the psychedelic movement to develop along superficial and sensationalistic lines.
-The metaphysical ideas floating around the counterculture were fragmented, lacking any real foundation or fundamentals.
-A holistic, integrating factor was missing.
-That's part of the reason why so many of the more intelligent members of the counterculture were attracted to Rudhyar.

 Are you saying that LSD was responsible for astrology, yoga, gurus, meditation, ecology, student protest and that whole package bursting onto the scene of the late-60s and 70s?

-Yes, of course, for bringing all those things into the mainstream at that time.
-Everyone who was "there" knows it . . . at least you can't separate it.
-The situation is entirely different today, and it is difficult for today's younger people to imagine how fast things were happening throughout the Sixties, and the very significant large role LSD played in the speed of change.
+the very significant large role LSD played in the speed of change.
 What happened in the mid-1960s was inevitable in the 1940s, when we were born.
 LSD was a part of a whole package, which included things like, at least in the U.S., the sameness of the early experience and up-bringing of our generation — we are the best educated generation and we all had a rather similar education, and we were the first to grow-up with television, which gave us a huge common experience, as did music.
 And the 1950s and early-60s were incredibility future-oriented, there was a brave new world out there, ours for the taking.
 But a "spark plug" was needed, and that was LSD — there would have been no combustion without LSD and rock music.
 And the war, the draft and social injustice, which had an impact on all of us in a rather immediate and personal manner, provided an initial ground for collective action and rebellion.
 The sequence of things back then is important.
 Each year of the 1960s had its own character, each year brought vast, multi-leveled changes.
 Astrology and metaphysics didn't really start taking hold until 1968-69, then expanded greatly during the first half of the 1970s . . . and faded in the 1980s with the rise of the personal computer.
 But all that will have to be taken up later.
 Anyway, the reason so many people became fascinated with astrology, metaphysics and anything cosmic or psychic back then had much to do with LSD experiences, or because they were surfing the wave of "fashion" we created . . . or they were on sort of a collective contact high.
 But, again, there was more involved.
-And, of course, it all ties in with the Uranus-Pluto conjunctions of 1965-66.
+And, of course, it all ties in with the

 I've heard you are down on professional astrology.
 The remark "the trouble with astrology is astrologers" seems to confirm it.
 I've even heard that you want to "remove the intermediary of the astrologer," whatever that means.
 Is all that a part of the agenda of the humanistic astrology movement?

 It's no big secret that I have always been interested in removing the intermediary of the astrologer, who is sometimes imposed between the person and the cosmos, much like the clergy imposes itself between the devotee and God.
 It's not that I'm down on astrology as a profession, but self-reliance figures in humanistic astrology, and ultimately that extends to "removing the intermediary of the astrologer."
-I wouldn't say it's part of the agenda of the humanistic astrology movement, though it certainly figures as an ideal, as you can see for yourself from this passage in Rudhyar's From Humanistic to Transpersonal Astrology.
-It reads, "Ideally [the person] should be able to stand without crutches and to read by himself the message of the sky — his birth-sky — and the yearly evolving sky overhead.
-Yet, sometimes, an intermediary may be needed, so as to clarify issues and individual problems."
+I wouldn't say it's part of the agenda of the humanistic astrology movement, though it certainly figures as an ideal, as you can see for yourself from this passage in Rudhyar's

 This is one of the reasons why my books emphasize essentials and fundamental principles.
 Learning and understanding the holistic, universal principles upon which astrology is based — at least the humanistic and transpersonal astrologies I have represented since 1968 — can radically transform one's entire outlook.
 Today the world needs a critical mass of creative individuals to understand, live by and disseminate such principles, and to realize transformation to a new level of being, activity and consciousness.